-Medica will cover health services and supplies as described in this Policy and your Schedule of Payments only if they are provided by network providers or are authorized by Medica.
+Medica will cover health services and supplies as described in this Policy and your Schedule of Payments only if they are provided by network providers, or received from a non-network provider to whom you have been specifically directed by a network provider, and are authorized by Medica.
 When you travel outside the Medica service area, you can also get coverage by visiting a provider in the travel network.
 Travel coverage is subject to all of the terms and conditions described in this certificate.